zhengyiling/Data-Science/README.md

 **How to design an A/B test about Increase YouTube watch time (end-to-end plan)?**
 I’d run a randomized experiment where users are assigned by user-id to control or personalized autoplay thumbnails.
-Primary metric is average watch time per user over 24 hours.
+Primary metric is average watch time per user session.
 I’d compute sample size using baseline variance and a chosen MDE, run the test across at least a weekly cycle, use a t-test or bootstrap for inference, monitor guardrail metrics, and apply corrections for multiple tests or interactions before rolling out.